Hiking In Bako National Park

 Hiking Borneo's Bako National Park Trails

-Both states are really all about the nature tourism as that's what brings you all to Borneo at all.
 While in Sarawak I visited both Bako (pronounced barkoo) and Gunung Mulu NP which you have to either hike in via the head hunters trail or fly into.
-You can't drive to Mulu which is actually pretty cool.
+You can’t drive to Mulu which is actually pretty cool.
+They are very different and while they both have some amazing things to see and do Bako’s proximity to Kuching makes it very easy to see.

 How to Get To Bako National Park